 Generally, Malthus believes, a government that attempts to “repress

-inequality of fortunes” through welfare mechanisms will be “destructive of
+inequality of fortunes” through welfare mechanisms will be

 This analysis of welfare does not lead Malthus to advocate that the poor